 Homemade dog treats might seem a daunting task, but if you want a happy, healthy dog, one with a constant wiggle, then making them yourself might be your answer.
 Some dog owners are not sure how to make dog treats.
-There's plenty of natural and organic dog treats that are made with real ingredients, but they are not exactly cheap to buy and there is no guarantee that you'll be happy with the ingredients - Organic dog treats may still contain high amounts of sugar.
-Going down the homemade route is simple, inexpensive, plus the treats will be healthier and full of nutrients.
-The best part of all is they're safe, so you won't run the risk of your dogs treats showing up on any dog food recall lists!
-You can sign up and receive the latest dog treat recalls via e-mail.
+There's plenty of natural and organic dog treats made with real ingredients, but they are not exactly cheap to buy, and there is no guarantee that you'll be happy with the ingredients - Organic dog treats may still contain high amounts of sugar.
+Going down the do-it-yourself route is simple, inexpensive, plus the treats will be healthier and full of nutrients.
+The best part of all is they're safe so that you won't run the risk of your dogs treats showing up on any dog food recall lists.
+You can sign up and receive the latest dog treat recalls via e-mail today.

-After a few years of owning my first dog, Lady, and doing some research into dog treats and food, I have realized how harmful the ingredients in commercial dog treats can be.
-I only wish I had done this research earlier to warn my dog-owning friends and family of the harmful ingredients and the dangerous dog treats that can be found in pet stores and grocery stores.
+After a few years of getting my dog, Lady, and doing some research into dog treats and food, I have realized how bad the ingredients in commercial dog treats can be.
+I only wish I had done this research earlier to warn my friends and family of the harmful ingredients and the dangerous dog treats that can be found in pet stores and grocery stores.

-For convenience, I had been purchasing processed dog treats from my local pet store, but they were costing me a small fortune each month, besides, I started to become uncomfortable with feeding Lady something that could be harmful.
-I continued my research and ended up baking, dehydrating, and cooking up a storm of healthy, homemade dog treats for Lady which I am excited to share with you.
+For convenience, I had been purchasing processed dog treats from my local pet store, but they cost me a small fortune each month.
+Besides, I started to become uncomfortable with feeding Lady something that could be harmful.
+I continued my research and ended up baking, dehydrating, and cooking up a storm of healthy homemade dog treats for Lady which I am excited to share with you.
 You can view all my homemade recipes here.

-I use limited ingredients in all my recipes, many of which you'll already find in your cupboard or even leftovers from dinner.
-Making your own dog treats allows you to have the freedom of choosing high-quality pure and natural ingredients to go into your dog's treat.
+I use limited ingredients in all my homemade recipes, many of which you'll already find in your cupboard or even leftovers from dinner.
+Learning how to make dog treats allows you to have the freedom of choosing high-quality pure and natural ingredients to go into your dog's treat.
 It also eliminates the possibility of your dogs treats containing harmful ingredients, nasty additives, or even crazy amounts of sugar, which can eventually cause health problems for your dog.
 By making treats yourself, you can avoid all of these problems, oh, and did I mention they'll be cheaper too?
 Here are a few to get you started.

-All the recipes for homemade dog treats that have been added to my website contain basic ingredients and are 100% pure and simple.
+All the recipes for homemade dog treats on my website contain simple ingredients, which are 100% pure and simple.
 There should be no need to write down 10+ ingredients that you need to go and buy from the store.
 I have concentrated on keeping the recipes basic and low cost but still ensuring that the treats are scummy to our dogs and possibly us owners.
-Most of my recipes are human-grade meaning they can be eaten by humans as well as dogs and there should be something for all tastes even if your dog has allergies, diabetes, sensitive stomachs, or is just a picky eater.
+Most of my recipes are human-grade meaning, and there should be something for all tastes even if your dog has allergies, diabetes, sensitive stomachs, or is just a picky eater.

-Finding the perfect treat for your dog can be a challenge at times but dehydrating food for your dog is an absolute winner.
+Finding the perfect treat for your dog can be a challenge at times, but dehydrating food for your dog is an absolute winner.
 Dehydrated treats are very simple to make.
-The best thing with the dehydrator, is that it locks in all the vitamins, minerals, phytonutrients, antioxidants and amino acids right into the treat, ensuring your dog gets all the good nutrients.
-You can make a range of dehydrated treats for your dog from meat, fruit and vegetables - and you can eat them as a snack too!
-I have a Nesco Dehydrator at home, which I purchased from Amazon.
+The best thing with the dehydrator is that it locks in all the vitamins, minerals, phytonutrients, antioxidants and amino acids right into the treat, ensuring your dog gets all the essential nutrients.
+You can make a range of dehydrated treats for your dog from meat, fruit, and vegetables - and you can eat them as a snack too!
+I have a Nesco Dehydrator at home, which I purchased from Amazon and highly recommend.

-I would highly recommend the Nesco FD-61WHC Snackmaster Express Dehydrator.
-What I love about this dehydrator is that it allows you to control the temperature depending on what you are dehydrating, it comes with five dehydrating trays, jerky gun, two fruit roll sheets, and 2 clean-a-screens for drying herbs or fruit.
+What I love about the Nesco FD-61WHC Snackmaster Express Dehydrator is that it allows you to control the temperature depending on what you are dehydrating, it comes with five dehydrating trays, jerky gun, two fruit roll sheets, and two clean-a-screens for drying herbs or fruit.

 If your dog is prone to allergies or digestive problems, dehydrated treats are a safe way to go.
-By making these homemade dog treats you'll have complete control over the ingredients so can ensure that the top allergens, i.e. wheat or corn, are definitely not included.
+By making these homemade dog treats, you'll have complete control over the ingredients so can ensure that the top allergens, i.e., wheat or corn, are not included.

 As dogs enter their twilight years and become seniors, they become more vulnerable to obesity and age-related illnesses.
 Feeding them a high-quality diet which is low in carbohydrates and sugars will benefit them by helping them to live a long and healthy life.

-Feeding your senior dog the best food your budget allows is important.
+Feeding your senior dog the best food your budget allows is essential.
 However, you also need to ensure that we do the same for the treats that we give them.
 After all, no one wants to stop giving their dog treats just because they become a senior.
-However, given that most senior dogs are less active, we do need to pay a little more attention to the quality of treats being fed.
+However, given that most senior dogs are less active, we need to pay a little more attention to the quality of treats.

 Unfortunately, many commercial treats are full of fats, sugar, and carbohydrates so even one or two will have them piling on the pounds.
 Luckily, there is an alternative!
-By making your own homemade dog treats at home you can control the ingredients and use only those that are low in fat.
+By making your homemade dog treats you can control the ingredients and use only those that are low in fat.
 You can find a list of my recipes here - and can switch out ingredients for low fat alternatives.

-Hоmеmаdе dоg treats are fun and еаѕу to mаkе, but іf уоu'vе mаdе them in the past and have found them growing mоld аftеr a fеw dауѕ аt rооm temperature, you might want to know why - Thе reason is moisture!
+Homemade dоg treats are fun and easy to make but іf you've made them in the past and have found them growing mold after a couple of days at room temperature, you might want to know why - The reason is moisture!

-Wе all nееd wаtеr tо lіvе, but іt'ѕ nоt a friend to anything kерt іn ѕtоrаgе.
-If you've еvеr hаd a flооdеd basement and lаtеr fоund a moldy box, you know what I mean.
-Your freshly baked dog treats will lаѕt much longer іn the refrigerator of if уоu freeze them.
+We all need water to live, but іt'ѕ nоt a friend to anything kept in storage.
+If you've had a flood in your basement and later found a moldy box, you know what I mean.
+Your freshly baked dog treats will last longer іn the refrigerator or in the freezer.

-Homemade treats are often softer than store-bought treats which works well for dogs that have gum problems, these dogs will certainly appreciate the softer treats.
-However, it's precisely the softness that causes homemade treats to mold quicker coupled with the fact that they're not loaded with artificial preservatives.
-You should refrigerate homemade treats to help them last longer.
+Homemade treats are often softer than store-bought treats which work well for dogs that have gum problems; these dogs will undoubtedly appreciate the softer treats.
+However, it's precisely the softness that causes homemade treats to mold quicker coupled with the fact that they don't contain artificial preservatives.
+You should refrigerate or freeze your homemade dog treats to help them last longer.

 Some foods that are great and healthy for us humans can be toxic and very dangerous for our dogs.
-Before you get brave and add new ingredients to your homemade dog treats, it is very important to check that it is safe for your dog first.
+Before you get brave and add new ingredients to your homemade dog treats, it is essential to check that it is safe for your dog first.

-It has been reported that some commercial dog treats have the ability to change your dog’s personality dramatically.
-This is due to the high amount of sugar and artificial food coloring that they contain – which unfortunately can lead to uncontrollable excitement in your dog.
-This then has a potential to lead to behavioral problems and sugar addiction.
-Do our dogs really need sugar…No, absolutely not!
+There have been reports proven that some commercial dog treats can change your dog’s personality dramatically.
+This is due to the high amount of sugar and artificial food coloring that they contain – which unfortunately can lead to uncontrollable excitement in your dog, which can potentially lead to behavioral problems and sugar addiction.
+Do our dogs need sugar…No, absolutely not!

-Homemade dog treats are quick, easy and simple.
+Homemade dog treats are quick, easy and straightforward.
 Many dogs have health problems (same as us humans) such as diabetes, weight problems, allergies, sensitive stomachs, etc...
 But that doesn't mean they have to miss out - all of my recipes can be adapted to suit any dog with health problems.
-For more information on commercial dog treats to avoid, see here.